ibm-cloud-docs/activity-tracker/ibm-internal-only/at_use_cases.md

 3. Subscribe to KP events in Hyperwarp.
 This action is internal and does not require an AT event.

-The following table outlines the AT event fields for the AT event:
+The following table outlines the event fields for the AT event:

 | Field                       | Value                 |
 |-----------------------------|-----------------------|